Cherreads

 Rosa scanned the top page, and her brows furrowed.
 "Koinonia.
 Multiple child abductions.
 All from single-father homes.
 All vanish between school dismissal and parental return.
 No sign of forced entry."

 "The pattern is escalating," Morrigan said.
-"And no one's doing a thing about it."
+"And from what I've gathered, no one's doing anything about it."

 With a sharp breath, she clenched her fist, and the file turned to ash.